-The Australian Government is funding a trial of eight adult mental health centres across Australia, with one to be established in each state and territory.
+The Australian Government is funding a trial of eight adult mental health centres across Australia, to be known as Head to Health centres, with one to be established in each state and territory.

 Launceston has been chosen as the location for the Tasmanian centre, which will aim to improve access to mental health and related support services for Tasmanians in the local area; connect care; and reduce demand on hospital emergency departments.